Tanvir45/Image-Gallery-for-Android/README.md

 - Zoom in or zoom out of an image
 - Sort images by date and time
 - View image properties
-- Crop an images
+- Crop an image
-- Rotate an images
+- Rotate an image
-- Change brightness of an image
+- Change the brightness of an image
-- Change contrast of an image
+- Change the contrast of an image
-- Change saturation of an image
+- Change the saturation of an image
-- Change hue of an image
+- Change the hue of an image

 **Operating System:** Android 8.0 or above